The Summit on the City

 The Summit on the City: Recovering Canada’s Downtowns

-As we emerge from the most acute global challenge in a generation, Canada’s largest and most economically significant downtowns have been irrevocably changes.
+As we emerge from the most acute global challenge in a generation, Canada’s largest and most economically significant downtowns have been irrevocably changed.

-Join us and leaders from every sector across Canada in crafting integrated, urgent, and practical solutions for downtown recovery.
+On January 25 and 26 2022, we met with leaders from every sector across Canada to craft integrated, urgent, and practical solutions for downtown recovery.

 About The Summit

-The Canadian Urban Institute, with partners, is planning The Summit on the City: Recovering Canada’s Downtowns on January 25 and 26, 2022.
+The Canadian Urban Institute, with partners, hosted The Summit on the City: Recovering Canada’s Downtowns on January 25 and 26, 2022.

-Together, with a national network of organizations, initiatives, researchers, city staff, elected leaders, community activists, professional and industry associations, and business and corporate leaders, we are bringing the best expertise to transform our downtowns into more inclusive, just, and resilient places.
+Together, with a national network of organizations, initiatives, researchers, city staff, elected leaders, community activists, professional and industry associations, and business and corporate leaders, we brought the best expertise to transform our downtowns into more inclusive, just, and resilient places.

-The two-day summit will feature public sessions to drive thought leadership on the future of downtowns and working table discussions with leaders across industries and sectors.
+The two-day summit featured public sessions to drive thought leadership on the future of downtowns and working table discussions with leaders across industries and sectors.